amranhossain63/amranhossain63/README.md

 🎓 PhD Researcher | 🤖 Machine Learning & Deep Learning
 🧠 Healthcare AI | 🗣️ Speech & Audio Processing

-I work on applied machine learning, speech signal processing, and healthcare, with a focus on building data-driven systems for neurological disorder detection, particularly Parkinson’s disease and Alzheimer’s disease from voice and speech data.
+I work on applied machine learning, speech signal processing, and healthcare applications, with a focus on building data-driven systems for neurological disorder detection, particularly Parkinson’s disease and Alzheimer’s disease from voice and speech data.

 I am actively seeking opportunities in Data Science, Machine Learning, and Applied AI, where I can translate research into scalable, real-world solutions.